phillipstallworthy/bashed-up/README.md

 mlinks.sh
 ----------

-A small utility to help when creating symbolic links
+A utility to help when creating symbolic links

 ### Example